We’re here to make life insurance easy to understand and easy to buy. Let’s go over the life insurance basics today.

 John has an annual income of $40,000.
 Since life insurance is income replacement, this is also how much he would like the death benefit to replace.

 Question #3 – How many years do my loved ones need income?

 John’s wife Joanna is a successful businesswoman with a steady income.
 He knows that if he were to die prematurely, the death benefit would ensure the house would be paid off and she wouldn’t become saddled with his debt.
 With these debts paid and Joanna’s income, he believes the family could be financially stable within five years.

-Putting these answers into the Needs Analysis Tool, John ideally would need $405,000 in life insurance coverage.
-Because term insurance is affordable, he decides to round the coverage amount up to $450,000 to include any incidentals his loved ones may come across.
+Putting these answers into the calculator, John ideally would need $450,000 in life insurance coverage.
 To find out how much a $450,000 policy would cost John let’s put the numbers into our term life insurance quoting tool.